-In addition, these consolidated financial statements have been prepared using the accrual basis of accounting except for cash flow information.
+In addition, these consolidated statements have been prepared using the accrual basis of accounting except for cash flow information.

-The policies applied in the consolidated financial statements are presented below and are based on IFRS issued and outstanding as of August 26, 2013, the date the Board of Directors approved the consolidated financial statements.
+The policies applied in the consolidated financial statements are presented below and are based on IFRS' issued and effective as of April 30, 2014, the date the Board of Directors approved the consolidated financial statements.